Semesters

 Course content

-The course provides an introduction to stop-motion puppet animation and 3D computer animation.
+The course provides an introduction to cut-out animation, stop-motion puppet animation and 3D computer animation.
 The goal is to offer the students the basic tools and skills within these techniques, thereby letting them see different possibilities with animation.
-Students will also learn traditional and digital cut-out animation, and to use camera equipment.
 The course consists of workshops and practical exercises.

 Learning outcome